ct-js/docs.ctjs.rocks/docs/tips-n-tricks/dragging-copies.md

 ![Dragging the block](./../images/draggingCopies_02.gif)

 Great!
 It works perfectly.
-Now when we pick up our block, it won't teleport to our cursor and get picked up like a real object.
+Now when we pick up our block, it will get picked up and move like a real object.